 Instant Pot ONE POT Pork Tenderloin with Creamy Mushroom Gravy and Butternut Squash Mashed Potatoes

-- 1 Package Pork Tenderloin about 2.5lb, each package usually comes with 2 separate pieces of meat.
-Make sure to get TENDERLOIN and not pork loin roast
+- 1 package pork tenderloin about 2 1/2 pounds, each package usually comes with 2 separate pieces of meat (Make sure to get TENDERLOIN and not pork loin roast.)

-- 1-2 C. Russet Potatoes washed, peeled, and diced
+- 1-2 cup Russet potatoes washed, peeled, and diced

-- 1 C. Beef or Chicken Broth I tried it both ways and prefer chicken broth, though both are fantastic
+- 1 cup beef or chicken broth I tried it both ways and prefer chicken broth, though both are fantastic.

-- Combine the potatoes and butternut squash into an ovenproof bowl that will fit into the Instant Pot.
-You may do all squash, all potatoes, all sweet potatoes, all turnips, or a mix of any of the above!
+- Combine the potatoes and butternut squash in an ovenproof bowl that will fit into the Instant Pot liner.
+(You can do all squash, all potatoes, all sweet potatoes, all turnips, or a mix of any of the above!)
 Cover with foil.